elrumordelaluz/svgson-next/README.md

 ##### transformNode

-Function to apply on each node when parsing
+Function to apply on each node when parsing, useful when need to reshape nodes or set default attributes.

 Type: `Function`